polkadot-developers/polkadot-docs/infrastructure/staking-mechanics/offenses-and-slashes.md

     F --> G
     ```

-- **Moderate offense** - assume five validators out a 100 validator active set equivocate in a slot.
+- **Moderate offense** - assume 5 validators out a 100 validator active set equivocate in a slot.
 This is a slightly more serious event as there may be some element of coordination involved.
 This offense results in a 2.25% slash to the stake in the validator slot

     ``` mermaid
     flowchart LR